Harusiyi’s homecoming

 He introduces himself in totem verse, and alien children chuckle, their mothers squirming to the onomatopoeia of farting birds; itself the fulcrum of Hungwe praise poetry.
 Zheve scoops a gourdful of beer and theatrically pours it evenly across Dadai’s back.
 The goat does not shift.

-Mai Bhibho goes, “It is me, Mai Bhibho, Madhuve!
+Mai Bhiridha goes, “It is me, Mai Bhiridha, Madhuve!
 Vamwene vangu, I looked after you on your deathbed until you left us!”
 Already intoxicated with her own brew, she breaks into song, beatboxing a mishmash of ngondo and dinhidza-inspired liturgical rhythms:

 Ngundu ngundungu, ngundu ngundungu!